Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 The majority of online apps are created with help of third-party frameworks.
 Unknown application codes may result in undesirable outcomes and unwanted situations such as accent control violations, SQL injections.

 If the program is insecure, unsupported, or outdated, there may be vulnerability-related hazards.
-The package includes web server, operating system, applications, database management system (DBMS), APIs, other elements, libraries, and runtime environments.
+The package includes web server, operating system, applications, Database Management Systems (DBMS), APIs, other elements, libraries, and runtime environments.

 Automated approaches are available to aid attackers in finding improperly configured or unpatched machines.
 For instance, Shodan IoT search engine may aid users in discovering devices that are susceptible to Heartbleed threat, which was fixed in April 2014.
 Certain prevention techniques include: